rbogle/anaconda-channel/README.md

 * kakadu (licensed software for jpeg2000)
 * geotiff (with support for proj4 >=4.9.2 as required by gdal 2.2.0)

+## Build and Install

-To build kakadu you will need to create a tar.gz archive of your licensed kakadu src distribution.
-Then edit the meta.yaml file in the kakadu folder of this repo to reflect the kakadu distribution archive location and the md5sum of the archive.
+To build the kakadu package you will need to
+* create a tar.gz archive of your licensed kakadu src distribution.
+* Then edit the meta.yaml file in the kakadu folder of this repo with the archive location and the md5sum of the archive.

 To do this, try running:

 ```